-In Writing: Complete, sign, date and return your proxy card in the enclosed envelope.
+In Writing: Complete, sign, date and return your proxy card in the enclosed envelope (if you have received a paper copy of the voting materials).

 If your shares are held in street name, you may vote by submitting voting instructions to your stockbroker or nominee.
 In most cases, you will be able to do this by mail.
 Please refer to the summary instructions included on your proxy card.
 For shares held in street name, the voting instruction card will be included by your stockbroker or nominee.